 Drill Cadet Leadership Training (DCLT)

 Drill Cadet Leadership Training (DCLT) is a four-week program that provides cadets an opportunity to apply leadership skills, interact with highly skilled and experienced Noncommissioned Officers (NCOs) and drill sergeants, and improves common task skill proficiency in an Army training environment.
 Cadets serve in positions with the cadre of Initial Entry Training (IET) and One-Station Unit Training (OSUT) units—Basic Combat Training.

 Visit the U.S. Army Cadet Command’s Drill Cadet Leader Training site for more information.

 Cultural Understanding and Language Proficiency (CULP) Program

 Recognizing the need for young leaders to develop more cultural awareness and foreign language proficiency skills, the CULP Program give Cadets the opportunity to spend up to three weeks immersed in foreign cultures, learning more about how other others around the world view the U.S. and, in the process, learning more about themselves.

 Visit the U.S. Army Cadet Command’s CULP Program site for more information.

 Every Army ROTC cadet who enters into the Advanced Course attends the Leader Development and Assessment Course (LDAC).
 It’s a four-week summer evaluation and training course.
 It normally takes place between your junior and senior years of college, and is conducted at Fort Knox, Kentucky.

-Visit the U.S. Army Cadet Command’s Operation Warrior Forge site for more information.
+Visit the U.S. Army Cadet Command’s Leadership Development and Assessment site for more information.
 Also, check out the LDAC facebook page.